Then & Now

 In the fall of 1955, the building was ready for the Classes of 1957 and 1959 to join the Class of 1958 in the new building.
 The teaching staff now numbered 26 and student enrollment was 520.
 On May 31, 1957, Evergreen Park Community High School graduated its first class of 132 students – the Class of 1957.

 As the village population continued to grow, so did student enrollment.
 Additions were completed in 1959, 1963, 1967, and 1972 which included classrooms, an auditorium (named for Dr. Marshall Batho), gym facilities, a new cafeteria and courtyard, a second gym, a swimming pool, and the Learning Resource Center.
 In 2019, EPCHS purchased the Evergreen Park Racquet and Fitness Club.
-The building will be renovated and used for physical education classes, student athletes, marching band and color guard.
+The building has been renovated and will soon be used for physical education classes, student athletes, marching band and color guard.
 It will also be available for District 231 feeder programs, community members and other outside groups.
-EPCHS will use existing capital funds; it is not expected to negatively impact residents' property tax bills.
+EPCHS has used existing capital funds.
+The project is not expected to negatively impact residents' property tax bills.

 EPCHS is a single school building in Cook County, located on approximately 20 acres.
 The boundaries of District 231 are coterminous with the Village of Evergreen Park: Pulaski Avenue on the west, 87th Street on the north, Western Avenue on the east, and 103rd Street on the south between Central Park and California.
 EPCHS draws students from Evergreen Park District 124, Most Holy Redeemer School, Queen of Martyrs School, and St. John Fisher School.
 District 231 serves only the residents of the Village of Evergreen Park.

 Mission & Vision